 Exercising to improve the efficiency of the heart and lungs can be achieved by jogging, swimming, rowing, hiking, gardening and aerobics, amongst others.

-Strength training exercises involve movements performed against a resistance - often gravity - which work the muscles such as squats, push-ups and abdominal exercises, to name but a few.
+Strength training exercises involve movements performed against a resistance - often gravity - which works the muscles such as squats, push-ups and abdominal exercises, to name but a few.

 Stretch after your workouts focusing on problem areas, most commonly: hamstrings, upper back, glutes and hip flexors.

 Cardiovascular exercises should have a point.
-It is pretty straightforward to raise the heart-rate through movement, so why not incorporate a useful skill into the exercise?
-Martial arts or self-defence and swimming are two skills which could potentially save your life.
-They are also fun, interesting and social exercises which help to achieve the same effect as “basic” cardiovascular exercises.
+It is pretty straightforward to raise the heart rate through movement, so why not incorporate a useful skill into the exercise?
+Martial arts or self-defence and swimming are two skills that could potentially save your life.
+They are also fun, interesting and social exercises that help to achieve the same effect as “basic” cardiovascular exercises.

 Now, assuming daily, non-exercise activity levels are high (they should be!) not everyone has the time or freedom to programme in 4-5 training sessions per week.
 The good news is that by manipulating the order of functional strength training exercises and by minimising the rest periods between exercises you can achieve improvements in both cardiovascular health AND muscular strength and function.
 This reduces the number of training sessions needed per week to meet the recommended guidelines and frees up time for other hobbies and activities.
 Include a relaxing, targeted stretching routine to the end of your session and you potentially have the most efficient exercise programme to help you in older age.